mcataford/yarn-plugin-new-dependency-check/README.md

 # yarn-plugin-new-dependency-check
 📦 Never accidentally pull in a billion new dependencies again.

+> # ✈️ Moved away!
+>
+> This project has moved away from Github and is now hosted [elsewhere](https://forge.karnov.club/marc/yarn-plugin-new-dependency-check).

 ## Thoughts

 One of the things I've come to love about how Linux prompts users when installing dependencies is that it makes it